JARUS-QM/casex/docs/source/examples/example5_ballistic_descent.rst

 .. literalinclude:: ../../../examples/example5_ballistic_descent.py
     :lines: 56-59

-Now `p` contains the about from each of the three calculations, and this can be plotted to show the variation of the output.
+Now `p` contains the output from each of the three calculations, and this can be plotted to show the variation of the output.
 Here are some of the possible combination of input and output parameters.